Martino Tirimo

 Conducting La Traviata

-Martino Tirimo was born into a musical family in Cyprus and began piano and violin lessons with his father, a conductor and violinist.
-He gave his first concert at the age of six and when only twelve he conducted seven performances of Verdi's La Traviata, including soloists from La Scala, Milan.
+Martino Tirimo's playing is often compared to that of Schnabel, Arrau, Rubinstein and other great pianists.
+He was born into a musical family in Cyprus and began piano and violin lessons with his father, a distinguished conductor and violinist.
+He gave his first concert at the age of six, performed Haydn's Concerto in D at eight and when only twelve he conducted seven complete performances of Verdi's La Traviata, including soloists from La Scala, Milano.

 International career